kuprogrammingclub/Weekly-Problems-2015-2016/Fall-2015/Week03/README.md

 <br>

-## Hard - Chester, the Greedy Pomeranian
+## Advanced - Chester, the Greedy Pomeranian
 __*Source*__: https://www.reddit.com/r/dailyprogrammer/comments/3629st/20150515_challenge_214_hard_chester_the_greedy/

 Chester is a very spirited young Pomeranian that lives in a pen that exactly